-U.S. FEDERAL SATISFACTORY ACADEMIC PROGRESS STANDARDS FOR ELIGIBILITY TO RECEIVE AND KEEP FEDERAL FINANCIAL AID
+U.S. FEDERAL FINANCIAL AID SATISFACTORY ACADEMIC PROGRESS STANDARDS FOR ELIGIBILITY TO RECEIVE AND KEEP FEDERAL FINANCIAL AID

-Satisfactory Academic Progress (SAP) is reviewed by the Financial Aid Office (FAO) at the end of each semester for every Direct Loan borrower who has attempted or completed coursework in that semester.
+Financial Aid Satisfactory Academic Progress (SAP) is reviewed by the Financial Aid Office (FAO) at the end of Year 1 and Year 2 after grades are received for the basic science portion of the program for every Direct Loan borrower who has attempted or completed coursework during that period.
+For the BSIC and Clinical portion of the program, SAP will be measured after grades are received for the given period.
 The reviews are handled for each group of students as follows:

-- Continuing Students, Returning Students and Transfer Students have their previous course transcripts reviewed to determine if they are making SAP.
+- Continuing Students and Returning Students will have their previous course transcripts reviewed to determine if they are making SAP.

 Evaluation Based on Qualitative and Quantitative Criteria: